 Nuno’s most recently published paper “Human Brain/Cloud Interface” was published in the world’s most cited journal in the field of Neuroscience, the journal Frontiers in Neuroscience.
 Frontiers of Neuroscience is the world’s most cited journal in the field of neuroscience, ahead of “Nature” and the journal “Neuron”.
-The paper has more views than 99% of all Frontiers Journals, and is the third most viewed paper ever of Frontiers in Neuroscience section Neural Technology.
+The paper has more views than 99% of all Frontiers Journals, and is the second most viewed paper ever of Frontiers in Neuroscience section Neural Technology.

 Abstract: The Internet comprises a decentralized global system that serves humanity’s collective effort to generate, process, and store data, most of which is handled by the rapidly expanding cloud.
 A stable, secure, real-time system may allow for interfacing the cloud with the human brain.
 One promising strategy for enabling such a system, denoted here as a “human brain/cloud interface” (“B/CI”), would be based on technologies referred to here as “neuralnanorobotics.”
 Future neuralnanorobotics technologies are anticipated to facilitate accurate diagnoses and eventual cures for the ~400 conditions that affect the human brain.
 Neuralnanorobotics may also enable a B/CI with controlled connectivity between neural activity and external data storage and processing, via the direct monitoring of the brain’s ~86 x 10^9 neurons and ~2 x 10^14 synapses.
 Subsequent to navigating the human vasculature, three species of neuralnanorobots (endoneurobots, gliabots, and synaptobots) could traverse the blood–brain barrier (BBB), enter the brain parenchyma, ingress into individual human brain cells, and autoposition themselves at the axon initial segments of neurons (endoneurobots), within glial cells (gliabots), and in intimate proximity to synapses (synaptobots).
 They would then wirelessly transmit up to ~6 x 10^16 bits per second of synaptically processed and encoded human–brain electrical information via auxiliary nanorobotic fiber optics (30 cm^3) with the capacity to handle up to 10^18 bits/sec and provide rapid data transfer to a cloud based supercomputer for real-time brain-state monitoring and data extraction.
 A neuralnanorobotically enabled human B/CI might serve as a personalized conduit, allowing persons to obtain direct, instantaneous access to virtually any facet of cumulative human knowledge.
 Other anticipated applications include myriad opportunities to improve education, intelligence, entertainment, traveling, and other interactive experiences.
 A specialized application might be the capacity to engage in fully immersive experiential/sensory experiences, including what is referred to here as “transparent shadowing” (TS).
 Through TS, individuals might experience episodic segments of the lives of other willing participants (locally or remote) to, hopefully, encourage and inspire improved understanding and tolerance among all members of the human family.